securityigi/aleph/README.md

     ELASTICSEARCH_URI = '127.0.0.1:9200'

-Observation:

-Remember to verify folders permissioning.
-And Aleph is ready to run!

 #### Running
-Go to Aleph folder, activate the virtual environment and run the bin/aleph-server.py as following:
+With the virtual enviroment already activated, give the execution permission to bin/aleph-server.py and run it as following:

-    cd /opt/aleph/
-    source venv/bin/activate
+    chmod +x bin/aleph-server.py
     ./bin/aleph-server.py

 And that's it.
 Check your logs under log/aleph.log to any troubleshooting.